Griffmatt/MovieMania/README.md

 - Multiple Pages
 - Add to Favourites
 - Movie Search

+## Currently Working on
+- connecting to firesbase to allow users to login and save their favorite movies, and reviews

 ## Setup
 To run this project, download Zip file, extract it and open the Terminal to locate the folder...